-Figure 2 shows the types of ART cycles performed in Belgium in 2015.
-For approximately 58% of ART cycles performed, fresh nondonor eggs were used.
-ART cycles using frozen nondonor embryos were the next most common type, accounting for approximately 36% of the total.
-In about 2% of cycles, ART used fresh donor eggs.
+Figure 2 shows the types of ART cycles performed in Belgium in 2017.
+For approximately 53% of ART cycles performed, fresh nondonor eggs were used.
+ART cycles using frozen nondonor embryos were the next most common type, accounting for approximately 38% of the total.
+In about 2% of cycles, fresh donor eggs were extracted.
 Recipients of such fresh eggs represented 2% of all ART procedures and recipients of thawed eggs less than 1%.
-A very small number of cycles (1%) involved other treatment procedures (embryo donation, surrogate carrier, eggs sharing or, mixed cycle).
+A very small number of cycles (1%) involved different treatment procedures (embryo donation, surrogate carrier, eggs sharing or, mixed cycle).